Invisible Worlds Residencies

 Spectres in change is an artistic investigation reflecting on acute planetary challenges of the present against complex historical trajectories, on the island of Seili in the Archipelago Sea.
-Several artists and collectives, including FoAM, develop long-term research-based projects that take the myriad … more info
+Several artists and collectives, including FoAM Earth, develop long-term research-based projects that take the … more info

 Recent world events and concern over ‘fake news’ and ‘post-factualism’ have highlighted the difficulties encountered when trying to find trustworthy sources of information.
 The ability to judge the reliability of different sources of information is a skill that can be learned.
 The … more info

 The Sonic Kayak is a musical instrument with which to investigate nature.
 Kayaks rigged with underwater environmental sensors generate live music from the marine world, providing the paddler with an extra dimension of senses with which to explore the underwater climate, while … more info

 This programme is aimed at reimagining what robotics could mean in functionality, materiality and ecology, when they are designed as expressions based on habitats and trophic interactions.
 What would the creative process look like?
 Machine Wilderness is a project prototyping artificial organisms … more info